ShreyaJakharC/webApp/README.md

-Delete the contents of the `README.md` file and replace with a well-written, nicely-formatted Markdown document describing your app.
-Include at least the following:

 ### Title: Travel List to Boston

 #### Description:
 My app helps the users to create a list when they are visitng Boston.
-It has the delete features which helps the user to delete when the activity is done.
+It has the delete features which helps the user to delete when the activity is done.You can also add new places to visit in the city.

 #### Link: